The Bovine Genome Database

 The existence of two competing versions of a genome assemby is not an ideal situation for the bovine research community.
 Different researchers will find different advantages and disadvantages with each version.
 The Btau_4.6.1 assembly includes the Y chromosome, which was added using sequence from the Hereford bull, L1 Domino 99375, the sire of Dominette.
 The UMD3.1 version does not include the Y chromosome; however, some researchers feel the the UMD3.1 assembly is the more contiguous version.
 NCBI now designates the UMD3.1 assembly as the "reference" assembly and the Btau_4.6.1 assembly as the "alternate" assembly.
 Ensembl currently supports only the UMD3.1 assembly, with Btau_4.0 and Btau_3.1 availlable in the Ensembl archive.
 The UCSC Genome Browser supports both assemblies.
 To best leverage the bovine genome data, researchers should note which genome assembly was used to generate a particular dataset, and be sure to cite the particular assembly they use in their manuscripts.

-At BGD, we are working to provide tools to navigate across the Btau_4.6.1 and UMD3.1 assemblies, to leverage both assemblies to identify difficult-to-assemble regions that may be areas of focus in a new bovine genome-upgrade project, and to re-annotate the bovine genome using RNASeq data that was generated from 87 tissues of Dominette and her relatives.
+At BGD, we are working to provide tools to navigate across the Btau_4.6.1 and UMD3.1 assemblies, to leverage both assemblies to identify difficult-to-assemble regions that may be areas of focus in a new bovine genome-upgrade project, and to re-annotate the bovine genome using 91 RNASeq datasets that were generated from tissues of Dominette and male relatives.
 We have created new manual annotation tools using Web Apollo, and will be seeking input from the research community after we complete computational annotation.
 The Dominette RNASeq data is available for viewing with the UMD3.1 Jbrowse.
-Users may notice that some older tools, such as the Bovine QTL viewer, are not currently provided, as we work to integrate them with the latest assemblies.
-These will be available in the near future.
 Our work to re-annotate the bovine genome is supported by Agriculture and Food Research Initiative Competitive grant no. 2010-65205-20647 from the USDA National Institute of Food and Agriculture.

 Please cite the use of BGD: